jrkwon/oscar/README.md

 # OSCAR

+## History

+- 11/30/2020: Version 1.0 released.
+- 12/04/2020: Version 1.2 released.
+  - New data collection policy.
+  - Data normalization added.
+- 01/15/2021: Version 1.4 released.
+  - Split one config (neural_net) to three (neural_net, data_collection, run_neural)
+- 2/18/2021: Version 1.5 released.
+  - Add 'brake' to the `data_collection`.
+  - Update the modules that use data from `data_collection`.

 ## Introduction

 OSCAR is the Open-Source robotic Car Architecture for Research and education.
 OSCAR is an open-source and full-stack robotic car architecture to advance robotic research and education in a setting of autonomous vehicles.